osohq/oso/docs/getting-started/rbac.rst

 1. **User-role relationships** define what roles a user has.
 The relationship could be a direct assignment from user-to-role, but could also be an indirect relationship that depends on additional information.

 2. **Role-permission relationships** define the access permissions that a role grants to a user.
 In oso, permissions generally consist of an **action** and a **resource.**

-oso represents these relationships as rules in a policy file, written in our declarative logic programming language called **Polar**.
+oso represents these relationships as rules in a policy file, written in our declarative logic programming language called :doc:`Polar </using/polar-syntax>`.
 In general, a policy specifies user-role relationships with ``user_in_role`` rules and role-permission relationships with ``role_allow`` rules.
-The general form of an **allow rule** that calls these rules looks like this:
+The general form of an :ref:`allow rule <allow-rules>` that calls these rules looks like this:

 .. code-block:: polar
-    :class: no-select

     allow(actor, action, resource) if
         user_in_role(actor, resource, role) and